ellcrane/will-it-close/README.md

 ## Potential Improvements
 - More features
 	- I think the biggest improvement in this project would come from improving the predictive power of the model.
+Data from other restaurant websites could be useful, such as FourSquare and TripAdvisor.
 - Improve website
 	- I would like to add functionality so that a user can enter in any US restaurant on Yelp and could get a probability for that restaurant.
 Currently www.willitclose.com has a static database of 35,000 restaurants in the US.
 	- I would like to engineer the predictions so that the predictions on current restaurants use all the features from the train/test split, since the AUC using all features is higher than when just using the Yelp Basic Information